JackAngione/Media-Platform/README.md

 Features:
- Allow users to create accounts and upload either videos, audio, or imagery.
+ Allow users to create accounts and Upload either videos, audio, or imagery.
 This media can then be downloaded onto the viewer's device via a proprietary format, like how Spotify allows one to download music for offline playing